glennkok1501/CTF/2021-GCTF/Thirteen Doges/README.md

 Pasting the text into an online [cipher identifier](https://www.dcode.fr/cipher-identifier) tool, it shows that the best match was [ROT Cipher](https://en.wikipedia.org/wiki/ROT13).
 ![](images/4.png)

-Next, [Cyberchef](https://gchq.github.io/CyberChef/) decrypted the text using ROT13 and reveal the flag.
+Next, [Cyberchef](https://gchq.github.io/CyberChef/) decrypted the text using ROT13 and revealed the flag.
 ![](images/5.png)

 ## Flag: